reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/identity/c8y_identity_list.md

 ### Examples

 ```
-$ c8y identity list
+$ c8y identity list --device 12345
-Get a list of external ids
+Get a list of external ids for a device

+$ c8y devices list | c8y identity list
+Get the external ids for each device using pipeline

 ```